 The table fits atop a gooseneck pedestal, leaving floor space unobstructed even with the table installed.
 Two extra drink holders compliment the four drink holders already in the bow – two beneath the table pedestal and two more just out of frame on the port and starboard side.

+Snag-free Forward Handrails and Cleats.
 Handrails running most of the length of the bow are recessed into the cockpit combing where they won’t snag fishing lines or dock lines.
 All hatch hinges and latches are recessed, and all cleats aboard are pull-up types, also to prevent snags and stubbed toes.
 Fender cleats are included.

-A standard bow compartment keeps the anchor secure yet handy, and a hawse pipe within the anchor locker helps stow the anchor rode so it should stay tangle free.
+A standard bow compartment keeps the anchor secure yet handy, and a hawse pipe within the anchor locker helps stow the anchor rode so it should stay tangle-free.

 In Deck Storage.